 Massachusetts General Hospital’s Accreditation Council for Graduate Medical Education (ACGME)-accredited Critical Care Anesthesia Fellowship offers extensive clinical training and educational experiences designed to provide each fellow with the opportunity to fulfill the requirements of the American Board of Anesthesiology (ABA) for subspecialty certification in critical care and to achieve competence in the specialty.
-Mass General is currently accredited for seven, 12-month fellowship positions.
+Mass General is currently accredited for eight, 12-month fellowship positions.

 Fellows spend at least nine months providing care to patients in an Intensive Care Unit (ICU) and supervising residents and medical students under the direction of the critical care attending staff.
 The fellowship in critical care medicine is based in the multidisciplinary Surgical Intensive Care Units (SICUs) at Mass General.
 The Ellison 4 SICU is a 20-bed ICU that admits a wide variety of surgical patients.
 The Blake 12 ICU is an 18-bed mutidisciplinary ICU.